 Grassholme Observatory is aimed at creating an accessible facility for visitors into and from the region to enjoy the iconic scenery and countryside and the superb Dark Skies of Upper Teesdale.

-To ensure the success of the facility we have teamed up with Gary Fildes – the founder and ex CEO of Kielder Observatory.
+To ensure the success of the facility, we have teamed up with Gary Fildes – the founder and ex CEO of Kielder Observatory.

-The observatory aims to be open initially from Wednesday through to Sunday, weekly, offering late night sessions on the weekends.
+The observatory aims to be open initially from Wednesday through to Sunday, weekly, offering late-night sessions on the weekends.
 Private and corporate events are also catered for.

-We will be offering places for volunteers to help run the facility as well as lead in delivery.
+We will be offering places for volunteers to help run the facility as well as the lead in delivery.
 If volunteering at Grassholme interests you then please get in touch via our contact form.